Galila Ron-Feder Amit: Literary career

 Ron-Feder published her first book in 1971.
 She is the author of many books for children that have become Hebrew classics, among them the Gingi (ג'ינג'י) series and Tuli Ta'alooli (טולי תעלולי).
 In 1972, she began publishing a children's nature magazine.
 She was also the editor of a science magazine for young readers.

-Awards
+Awards and honors

 A film based on her experiences as a foster mother, To Myself, won First Prize at the Lucas children's film festival in Frankfurt.

-In 2008, she received the World Zionist Organization Award for Lifetime Achievement and Social Involvement.
+In 2008 Ron-Feder was honored as one of the torchbearers in the national Israeli Independence Day ceremony.
+That year she also received the World Zionist Organization Award for Lifetime Achievement and Social Involvement.

 In 2018, Ron-Feder was a recipient of the Prime Minister's Prize for Hebrew Literary Works.

 In 2022, Ron-Feder Amit received the Yakir Yerushalayim award.

 In 2025, President Isaac Herzog's office named her among the nine recipients of the Presidential Medal of Honour.

 Further awards are listed on her page on the Israeli Institute for Hebrew Literature website (here).